GevatterGaul/squeezefix/README.md

 The intended use case is to run the script over a directory of original files.
 Then import the resulting files into your raw converter of choice.

+# Implementation Details

+For some details on the implementation and its tradeoffs, go to the [announcement post](https://boredconsultant.com/2021/01/17/De-squeeze-anamorphic-images-with-squeezefix/).

 # Compatibility

 Developed for Fuji Cameras and SIRUI anamorphic lenses.